Elaine de Kooning: Career

 "For Elaine, everything was always new, never resolved, always being unmade and made, as if it had never been made before.
 She did not accumulate experience and learn what to expect ...
 Life was a constant surprise."
 Being the wife of the famous painter Willem de Kooning, she did not receive real recognition for her own achievement until a few years before she died.
-Her works are in the collections of the Museum of Modern Art, The Metropolitan Museum Of Art, and the Solomon R. Guggenheim Museum in New York.
+Her works are featured in the collections of the Museum of Modern Art, the Metropolitan Museum of Art, and the Solomon R. Guggenheim Museum in New York.

 Art

 Elaine de Kooning made both abstract and figurative paintings and drawings of still life, cityscapes, and portraits.
-Her work was influenced by the artists Willem de Kooning and Arshile Gorky, artists who worked abstractly and also in a figurative way.
+Her work was influenced by Willem de Kooning and Arshile Gorky.
 Her earlier work comprised watercolors and still lifes, including fifty watercolor sketches inspired by a statue in the Luxembourg Gardens in Paris.
 Later in her career, her work fused abstraction with mythology, primitive imagery, and realism.
 Her gestural style of portraiture is often noted, although her work was mostly figurative and representational, and rarely purely abstract.
 She produced a diverse body of work over the course of her lifetime, including sculpture, etchings, and work inspired by cave drawings, all in addition to her many paintings.
 Her work presents a combination between painting and drawing, surface and contour, stroke and line, color and light, transparency and opacity.

 When asked about her style she said, "I'm more interested in character than style.
 Character comes out of the work.
 Style is applied or imposed on the work.
 Style can be a prison.

 Early works

-In the summer of 1948, Elaine and Willem de Kooning spent a summer at Black Mountain College near Asheville, North Carolina.
-Elaine studied under Josef Albers, R. Buckminster Fuller and Merce Cunningham.
+Elaine and Willem de Kooning spent the summer of 1948 at Black Mountain College in North Carolina.
+Elaine studied under Bauhaus artist Josef Albers, architect Buckminster Fuller, and choreographer Merce Cunningham.
 A regular participant in theatrical performances, Elaine was very involved in the college's social life.